The leaders of Ontario’s political parties are trying hard to win your vote on June 7.

 Here’s a running list of all of the campaign promises made so far.

 Skip to promises made by the:

-- May 18: PC Leader Doug Ford says a Tory government would permit the sale of beer and wine in any grocery, convenience or big-box store, so long as the retailers meet provincial rules surrounding the sale of alcohol.
+- May 18: Ford said a Tory government would permit the sale of beer and wine in any grocery, convenience or big-box store, so long as the retailers meet provincial rules surrounding the sale of alcohol.

 - May 18: Ford said in a statement a PC government would work as quickly as possible to clean up mercury contamination in Grassy Narrows.

 - May 18: Ford vowed to cut healthcare wait times through previously announced initiatives on mental health, dental care for seniors and additional long term care beds.

 - May 17: Ford vowed to cut taxes on small businesses from 3.5 per cent to 3.2 per cent at a cost of $60 million annually.
 (Only the first $500,000 of profits would be taxed at this rate).
 If elected, the party said the tax cut would be implemented in its first budget.